GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 However, when Bilbo is presented with the prospect of a grand adventure, something surges deep within his heart.
 He understands from the outset that the journey will be challenging.
 Even dangerous.
 There is even a possibility he might not return.

 And yet, the call to adventure has reached deep into his heart.
-And so, this unremarkable hobbit leaves comfort behind and enters the path to a great adventure that will take him all the way to “there and back again.”
+And so, this unremarkable hobbit leaves comfort behind and enters the path to a great adventure that will take him all the way to “there and back again.”[^2]

+## Your Adventure

 Perhaps one of the reasons this story resonates with so many is because it is our story too.